MikeHardIce/Dame/README.md

-# dame
+# Dame
+A Clojure implementation of Dame, a german checker game.

 ![](resources/Dame.png)

-A Clojure implementation of Dame, a german checker game.

 It is played on a 8x8 black and white grid, with the lowest left square being black.
 Each player starts with 3 rows of stones on their side.
 Player 1 with white stones, Player 2 with black stones.